 1 | gpg --quick-add-key 55BE5089F634003042AE70985E88702C976C97B1 ed25519 sign 5y |

-string is the master key’s full fingerprint, which was printed above.
+This generates a Sign-only (sign) ed25519 key that expires in 5 years (5y).
+The 55BE5... string is the master key’s full fingerprint, which was printed above.

 To continue signing after this time has passed, you’ll need to generate a new subkey again with the master key.
 The idea behind this is that if you’ve had your key copied/stolen somehow, it can’t be used forever.